- University of Virginia School of Law (J.D., 2007); Journal of Social Policy and the Law

 - University of San Diego (B.A., Psychology and Communication Studies, 2004), summa cum laude; Phi Beta Kappa

-Ms. Clifford received her J.D. from the University of Virginia School of Law, where she served on the articles review board of the Journal of Social Policy and the Law, was a semi-finalist in the annual Lile Moot Court Competition, and was awarded as one of the Best Oral Advocates of her first year class.
+Ms. Carson received her J.D. from the University of Virginia School of Law, where she served on the articles review board of the Journal of Social Policy and the Law, was a semi-finalist in the annual Lile Moot Court Competition, and was awarded as one of the Best Oral Advocates of her first year class.
 She earned her B.A. in Psychology and Communication Studies, summa cum laude, from the University of San Diego.

 - United States v.
-Mr. and Mrs. V.: Ms. Clifford provided pro bono representation for an immigrant family in Los Angeles Immigration Court on an application for cancellation of removal.
+Mr. and Mrs. V.: Ms. Carson provided pro bono representation for an immigrant family in Los Angeles Immigration Court on an application for cancellation of removal.
 After an evidentiary hearing that included testimony from the couple and their two children, the judge issued a positive final ruling which allowed the entire family to remain in the United States after three appeals and ten years of litigation in the immigration courts.

 - RRLH, Inc. v.
 Barto (C.D.
-Cal.): Ms. Clifford has counseled RRLH on a number of trademark issues, including the enforcement of a consent judgment that prohibited Barto from infringing RRLH’s trademarks.
+Cal.): Ms. Carson has counseled RRLH on a number of trademark issues, including the enforcement of a consent judgment that prohibited Barto from infringing RRLH’s trademarks.
 In response to RRLH’s motion, the court ruled that Barto was in contempt of the consent judgment order and awarded RRLH monetary damages and attorneys’ fees.
 The damages award—including the award of attorneys’ fees—was upheld by the United States Court of Appeals for the Ninth Circuit.

 Publications & Presentations